-- About Quest[®] NetVault[®] Backup Plug-in for FileSystem
+- About Quest[®] NetVault[®]

 - · Target audience

 - Recommended additional reading

-About Quest[®] NetVault[®] Backup Plug-in for FileSystem
+About Quest[®] NetVault[®]

-Quest NetVault Backup Plug-in for FileSystem (NetVault Backup Plug-in for FileSystem) increases confidence in the recoverability of critical file system data and eliminates the need for writing complex backup and recovery scripts.
+Quest NetVault (NetVault) increases confidence in the recoverability of critical file system data and eliminates the need for writing complex backup and recovery scripts.
 Through an intuitive user interface and automated workflow process, the plug-in offers a centralized console to set up, configure, and create flexible backup policies that account for multiple recovery scenarios.
 Support for Full, Incremental, and Differential Backups allows you to choose a preferred backup strategy.
 The plug-in minimizes downtime by allowing you to restore full volumes, individual partitions, or individual directories and files quickly and reliably with minimal interaction.
 Through automatic integration with a wide range of backup devices, you can be confident that your data is protected and safely stored off-site to meet your disaster recovery and business continuity goals.

-NOTE: The NetVault Backup Plug-in for FileSystem is packaged with the NetVault Backup software and automatically installed on the respective machines when you install the NetVault Backup Server or Client software.
+NOTE: The NetVault is packaged with the NetVault software and automatically installed on the respective machines when you install the NetVault Server or Client software.